Never Violence!: Reception

-Esma from Was liest du? writes, that Niemals Gewalt! is a "small and thin book", yet it is "so full of content".
-She wishes that everyone would read it and most importantly live by it.
+Esma from Was liest du? wrote that Niemals Gewalt! is a "small and thin book", yet it is "so full of content".
+She wished that everyone would read it and most importantly live by it.

-Stephanie Müller thinks it is frightening to see how well Lindgren's speech still fits in our time today.
-She believes that this should be read and internalized by people over and over again.
+Stephanie Müller said that it is frightening to see how well Lindgren's speech still fits in our time today.
+She believed that this should be read and internalized by people over and over again.

-Stephanie Streif of the Badische Zeitung believes, that the little book is dedicated to "a very big, important topic": "children's rights".
+Stephanie Streif of the Badische Zeitung wrote that the little book is dedicated to "a very big, important topic": "children's rights".

-Luette Lotte finds that at first the book seems inconspicuous and small, but its content is deeply moving and makes people think.
+Luette Lotte found that at first the book seems inconspicuous and small, but its content is deeply moving and makes people think.